Akhand6886/Nocturnal-Codex/content/blog/hello-world.md

 excerpt: "This is the very first blog post managed by Decap CMS!"
 imageUrl: "/images/blog/placeholder-banner.png"
 dataAiHint: "technology abstract"
-seriesId: "getting-started" # Added seriesId
+seriesId: "getting-started"
+seriesOrder: 1
-seriesOrder: 1 # Added seriesOrder
+featured: true # Added featured flag
 ---

 ## Welcome to the New Blog!